Invitech/iot_custom_payload/README.md

 Required properties:
  - start
    - Implies the index where the hexadecimal value of the sensor data starts in the payload.
-   - Type: integer
+   - Type: `integer`
  - length
    - Implies the length of the hexadecimal value of the sensor data.
-   -For example: a sensor value with the start index of 2 and the length of 5 will reach from the 2nd index of the payload to the 7th.
+   - *For example: a sensor value with the start index of 2 and the length of 5 will reach from the 2nd index of the payload to the 7th.*
-   -Type: integer
+   -Type: `integer`
  - type:
    - Implies the type of information the sensor is forwarding.
    - Can be one of the following: